Generalized Convolution Quadrature for non smooth sectorial problems: Introduction

 for a certain abscissa $\sigma \in \bR$.
 The application of the CQ requires a bound of the form

 for some $M>0$ and $\mu \in \bR$, with $\mu>0$ typically holding in applications to hyperbolic time-domain integral equations \cite{Lu94}.
 In this rather general setting, the generalization of Lubich's CQ to variable steps has been developed in \cite{LoSau13,LoSau15apnum,LoSau16}, presenting the so-called generalized Convolution Quadrature (gCQ), with a special focus on the resolution of hyperbolic time-domain integral equations.
 The available stability and convergence analysis of the gCQ requires, in general, strong regularity hypotheses on the data.
-In particular, for $\mu = -\alpha$, with $\alpha \in (0,1)$, convergence of the first order can be proven on a general mesh only if the data $f$ is of class $C^3(0,T)$ and satisfies $f(0)=f'(0)=0$, \cite[Theorem 16]{LoSau16}, see also \cite{BanSay22}.
+In particular, for $\mu = -\alpha$, with $\alpha \in (0,1)$, convergence of the first order can be proven on a general mesh only if the data $f$ is of class $C^3([0,T],B)$ and satisfies $f(0)=f'(0)=0$, \cite[Theorem 16]{LoSau16}.
+Notice that the result in \cite{LoSau16} improves the first one proven in \cite{LoSau13}, where an {\em a priori} regularization step is required for problems satisfying Assumption~\ref{assumptionK}, and the data is required to satisfy $f\in C^4([0,T],B)$ with $f^{(\ell)}(0)=0$, with $0\le \ell \le 3$, see also \cite[Theorem 2.32]{BanSay22}.